alexanderkhoe/Navisens/README.md

 # Navisens project for Smart Trolley Research
 All text below are directly copied from Navisens' original readme.
-I have edited this repo [Navisens](https://github.com/IndoorLocation/navisens-indoor-location-provider-android). and adding more functionality to it.
+I have edited this repo [Navisens IndoorLocation Provider](https://github.com/IndoorLocation/navisens-indoor-location-provider-android). and adding more functionality to it.

 # Navisens IndoorLocation Provider for Android